Adversarial Sticker: A Stealthy Attack Method in the Physical World: Methodology

 In the evolutionary approach, a population represents a set of multiple solution vectors and each individual in the population represents a solution vector.
 Given the population size $P$ and the number of attack parameters to be solved $d$, the $k$-th generation population $\bm{X}(k)$ is represented as:

-\begin{footnotesize} \end{footnotesize}where $\bm{X}_{ij}(k)$ is the $j$-th parameter value of the $i$-th individual in the $k$-th population. $\left(\theta_{j}^{L}, \theta_{j}^{U}\right)$ is the change range of the $j$-th parameter.
-Specifically, each individual in the population represents a tuple containing the pasting position, rotation angle, etc.
+where $\bm{X}_{ij}(k)$ is the $j$-th parameter value of the $i$-th individual in the $k$-th population. $\left(\theta_{j}^{L}, \theta_{j}^{U}\right)$ is the change range of the $j$-th parameter.
+Specifically, each individual in the population represents a tuple containing the pasting position, rotation angle, etc. In each iteration, a new offspring is formed through {the} crossover and mutation between individuals in the parent population.
+According to the evaluation criteria, better individuals are selected from the offspring and the parent to {create} the next generation (new solutions).

 In Algorithm \ref{alg:1}, we first randomly initialize the population $\bm{X}(0)$ on the premise of ensuring that the parameters of each individual are within the corresponding value range (Step 1).
-Then we generate candidate populations $\bm{C}(k)$ in iterative evolution process (Step 7).
+Then we generate candidate populations $\bm{C}(k)$ in {an} iterative evolution process (Step 7).
 Based on the evaluation criterion $\mathcal{J}(\bm{\theta})$, better individuals between $\bm{C}(k)$ and $\bm{X}(k)$ are chosen to form the next generation $\bm{X}(k\!+\!1)$.
 The process stops when the attack using the optimal individual in the current population as the attack parameters is successful (Step 4) or when the maximum number of iterations $T$ is reached.
-The generation strategy of $\bm{C}(k)$ and the establishment of $\mathcal{J}(\bm{\theta})$ are detailed in Sec. \ref{sec:offspring} and Sec. \ref{sec:criteria}.
+The generation strategy of $\bm{C}(k)$ and the establishment of $\mathcal{J}(\bm{\theta})$ are detailed in Section \ref{sec:offspring} and Section \ref{sec:criteria}.